Biography of William Richard Morris

 1880: The Morris family moves to Oxford.

-1893: Lord Nuffield worked at 16 James Street, Oxford as a repairer of bicycles in the shed at the bottom of his father’s garden with the starting capital of £4.
+1893: Morris works at 16 James Street, Oxford as a repairer of bicycles in the shed at the bottom of his father’s garden with the starting capital of £4.

-1912: Designed his first car, the bull nosed Morris, at his car repair garage at Longwall Street, Oxford.
-Large scale production of this car moved to a disused military training college in Hollow Way, Cowley, Oxfordshire.
+1912: He designs his first car, the bull nosed Morris, at his car repair garage at Longwall Street, Oxford.
+Large scale production of this car is moved to a disused military training college in Hollow Way, Cowley, Oxfordshire.

-1913: Introduction of the first Morris Oxford car.
-He became known as “The English Henry Ford”.
+1913: The introduction of the first Morris Oxford car.
+He becomes known as “The English Henry Ford”.

-1914: The Cowley factory was turned over to the making of munitions for the war effort during the First World War.
+1914: The Cowley factory is turned over to the making of munitions for the war effort during the First World War.

-1926: Lord Nuffield bought Huntercombe Golf Course to indulge his favourite sport.
+1926: Morris buys Huntercombe Golf Course to indulge in his favourite sport.

-1928: Had a bad reaction to anaesthetics when he had an operation to remove his appendix and always stored the appendix in a jar in a cupboard on the first floor of his house.
+1928: He has a bad reaction to anaesthetics when he has an operation to remove his appendix and always stored the appendix in a jar in a cupboard on the first floor of his house.

-1933: Bought the house Nuffield Place, near Wallingford, as it was near the golf course.
+1933: He buys Nuffield Place, near Wallingford, as it was near the golf course.

-1937: Endowed Nuffield College, Oxford.
-Set up a Professorship of Anaesthesia at Oxford University as he had always wanted to become a doctor and remembered his traumatic operation of 1928.
+1937: He endows Nuffield College, Oxford. and sets up a Professorship of Anaesthesia at Oxford University as he had always wanted to become a doctor and remembered his traumatic operation of 1928.